Sawadee de nummer 1 in Groepsreizen en Avontuurlijke Reizen

 This morning we have time to visit the well-preserved temples and amphitheatre of Paestum.
 We will also taste the celebrated buffalo mozzarella at lunch, before taking a train to Salerno, the gateway to the Amalfi Coast.
 In the afternoon, we ride to Minori, one the most scenic coastal roads in the world.
 Along the way we stop in the fishing village of Cetara, known for delicious tuna and anchovies.
 We then continue to Capo d'Orso, offering breathtaking views over the Amalfi Coast and Capri.
 From here it's mainly downhill as we cycle past dramatic cliffs and lemon terraces to the coastal villages of Maiori and finally Minori, our base for the last three nights.

-This morning we ride along the scenic coastal road to Amalfi, where we have time for a short stroll.
+Ride the scenic coastal road to Amalfi this morning, where we have time for a short stroll.
 The town has been popular with the British since Edwardian times, when the upper classes viewed the town as a pleasant place to spend their winters.
-The large cathedral dominates the town with its bright coloured tiles so typical of the region.
-We then continue to Furore, Praiano and on to Positano, a near-vertical town of colourful buildings.
-The route offers fantastic views of the whole peninsula, including the island of Capri.
-We then make a beautiful climb to the Colli di San Pietro, on the ridge between the Bay of Naples and the Gulf of Salerno.
-Time permitting, your leader may decide to extend this ride to Sorrento.
-There are several options for lunch, before we cycle back to Positano, Amalfi and finally Minori in time for the sunset.
+We then continue to Furore, Praiano and Positano, a route with views of the whole peninsula, including Capri.
+Then take a beautiful climb to the Colli di San Pietro, on the ridge between the Bay of Naples and the Gulf of Salerno.
+Finally, we return to Positano, a near-vertical town of colourful buildings, where we enjoy free time to explore, before riding back to Amalfi and then Minori in time for the sunset.
+Please note: Today's exact route is decided by the tour leader, based on local conditions.
+This may mean the distances, ascents and descents are different to those stated below.

 Free day to relax on the beach at Minori, visit Ravello and Amalfi, take a boat trip to Capri or visit Pompeii and Vesuvius.